 Native SharePoint vs. BrightWork Free Template

-Microsoft SharePoint is the preferred and practical platform for project management teams.
-By leveraging SharePoint, project managers can easily apply a standard approach to project management, allowing teams to collaborate easily with improved visibility of the overall effort.
+SharePoint On-Premises is a practical platform for project teams.
+By leveraging SharePoint, project managers can easily apply a standard approach to project management, allowing teams to collaborate easily with improved visibility.

 Quite often, project managers are tempted to manage projects on single tools such as Word or Excel and as a result, lose out on the collaborative features within SharePoint.

 SharePoint’s strengths lie in the fact it is highly configurable, and seamlessly connects to the Microsoft suite of products.

 Here we’ll take a look at creating your project site in SharePoint using lists and web parts.
 We’ll also see how to use the Free SharePoint Project Management Template from BrightWork, which provides a pre-planned project site

 A versatile platform with a focus on collaboration, SharePoint is used for: